KenRoekasa/Neon-Element/README.md

 ## Ideas
 - Have the aiController that controls a Player object rather than being an engine.entities its self
 - Player will be tagged enemies, opponents, engine.ai controlled etc...
 - Everything will happen client side first and then confirmed by the server.
 Which then syncs all the game clients to be like server game state
     - Will probably change
 - Change boundaries when colliding so it will be a diagonal boundary
+- When you die become a ghost that doesn't collide with anyone but can spectate, opacity turned down